 If there are similar people in a similar position it’ll be less intimidating.
 Once someone has expressed an interest in joining, follow it up with an email, text or call.
 Giving it a personal touch will make the person feel genuinely welcome and wanted at your club.

 Running a female-only Try Dive event can be a great way to relieve the worry that a woman may be judged on her appearance or ability.
 However this might not always be possible, or what your members want.
 You could instead try adapting the standard format, for example by:

 - having a mix of men and women instructors running the sessions (i.e. not just men)

-- having women members respond to leads from women and ask if they’d like a female instructor for their Try Dive.
+- having female members respond to leads from women and ask if they’d like a female instructor for their Try Dive.

-- having women visitor ‘buddies’ that pair with visiting women
+- having female visitor ‘buddies’ that pair with visiting women

 Think about your female members and whether their story/journey with your club would inspire others.
 It would be good to have a male one too of course.
 The This Girl Can website does this well.